TomHarrop/ird-5acc-paper/notes/outline.md

 3. How are Ap2 genes involved in meristem identity, architecture etc (maybe also stress)? (maybe in discussion)

+> I agree to discuss AP2s (at least partially) in the introduction

-4. Here we investigate the role of AP2 genes by blah blah, and find blah blah.
+4. Here we investigate the architecture of wild and domesticated rices panicles and their transcriptomes.
+We then focus and further characterize the AP2-EREBP family.

 ## Results

 ### 1. Methods summary

 ### 2. Panicle traits of domesticated Asian and African rice are similar.
 Panicles of domesticated species produce more primary and secondary branches and more spikelets.
 - **Figure 1a**: photo of mature panicles
 - **Figure 1b**: Phenotyping results *e.g.* Cali phenotyping, MTP phenotyping, PCA
 - correlation between spikelet number and branching complexity justifies transcriptome samples
 - "evolutionary diversity in Solanaceae inflorescence complexity is determined by subtle modifications of transcriptional programs during a critical transitional window of meristem maturation" [@Lemmon_Evolutioninflorescencediversity_2016]
 - Topology / mathematics

-### 3. Difference in gene expression between indeterminate and determinate meristem stages is different between high yield/low  yield, high branching/low branching accessions.
+### 3. Difference in gene expression between indeterminate and determinate meristem stages is different between high wild and domesticated varieties, high branching/low branching accessions.
 - **Figure 2**: global view of transcriptome *e.g.* PCA, distance heatmap, DE genes table, something else?
 - african species cluster together, asian species cluster together -> domestication changes are minor compared to species-level changes

+> Comment OM: I wouldn't stress "yield" too much

 ### 4. AP2-EREBP are the most prominently DE family in transcriptomes of developing panicles.
 - **Figure 3a**: PCA enrichment + AP2 heatmap.